Move-In Checklist

 What’s on the menu?

 M Food Co.’s website includes a link to the menus for all of their dining halls.
-In addition to listing what will be available, the website/app includes dietary information including Balanced U labels for food fitting certain wellness criteria.
+In addition to listing what will be available, the website/app includes dietary information including Know Your Food labels for food fitting certain wellness criteria.

 Do you have special dietary needs?

-M Food Co. has a registered dietitian you can meet.
-She can help individuals with food allergies, intolerances, diseases, and conditions navigate the dining halls.
+M Food Co. has a registered dietitian you can meet with.
+Amy Hommes is available to assist individuals with food allergies, intolerances, diseases, and conditions navigate the dining halls.
 She can also help all residents understand M Food Co’s vegan and vegetarian options, balanced meals, and wellness.

 Do you live in an on-campus apartment?